Starting a new business

 What’s in a partnership agreement

-A simple business partnership agreement should:
+A simple business partnership agreement should include the following:

-- appoint a primary business officer
+- designate a chief financial officer

-- include a process for resolving disputes
+- provide a method for resolving disagreements

 What is a company?